Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/4 - Offline, Progressive and Multithreaded.md

 - Websites progressively become apps
   - Weak version: progressively add features
-  - Strong version: must work w/o JS (see Adactio's [famous post](https://adactio.com/journal/10708))
+  - Strong version: must work w/o JS (see Adactio’s [famous post](https://adactio.com/journal/10708))
-    - Many people don't get their sites to work w/o JS (i.e. Facebook, Gmail, Trello)
+    - Many people don’t get their sites to work w/o JS (i.e. Facebook, Gmail, Trello)
 - Smartphones have JS support, but connectivity may be weak, thus use JS and keep *offline* in mind
 - Do not use a big JS file to rule them all ➡️ super slow
   - Critical HTML/CSS first, user sees stuff